General thoughts

 This can yield widely diverging outcomes in a dynamic system and render long-term production impossible, thus appearing as a randomized system or chaotic.

-The goal is to stay ahead of the unexpected or even the attack.
-Break your system on purpose instead of waiting for someone or something to do it when you’re at sleep.
+Now, Chaos engineering focuses on this random and unpredictable behavior to identify weaknesses through experiments done in a controlled environment.
+The goal is to stay ahead of the unexpected or even an attack.
+Break your system on purpose instead of waiting for someone or something to do it when you're asleep.

 Okay, that's cool, but can I have some security in SRE?